neoforged/Documentation/docs/gettingstarted/modfiles.md

 An entry in `neoforge.mods.toml` does not need a corresponding `@Mod` annotation.
 Likewise, an entry in the `neoforge.mods.toml` can have multiple `@Mod` annotations, for example if you want to separate common logic and client only logic.
 :::

-### `lowcodefml`

-`lowcodefml` is a language loader used as a way to distribute datapacks and resource packs as mods without the need of an in-code entrypoint.
-It is specified as `lowcodefml` rather than `nocodefml` for minor additions in the future that might require minimal coding.

 [accesstransformer]: ../advanced/accesstransformers.md#adding-ats
 [array]: https://toml.io/en/v1.0.0#array-of-tables
 [atlasviewer]: https://github.com/XFactHD/AtlasViewer/blob/1.20.2/neoforge/src/main/resources/META-INF/services/xfacthd.atlasviewer.platform.services.IPlatformHelper